Tag Archives: Culture

 I knew she felt terrible about what happened.
 But when I looked out the window, I couldn’t quit thinking about how I fed those cute, adorable ducks.
 And I had eaten one!

-With no hard feelings over anyone about the duck incident, I enjoyed being at Daddy’s house and forgetting my troubles back home with Mama.
+With no hard feelings toward anyone about the duck incident, I enjoyed being at Daddy’s house and forgetting my troubles back home with Mama.
 I noticed the way Gloria fussed and cleaned house; the same way she enjoyed cooking: fast, thoroughly, and con mucho gusto.
 She didn’t like dirt.
-She had every chair in the house, even the couch covered with plastic!
-When time to clean the bathroom, she threw a bucket filled with soapy water on the floor, walls and tub, scrubbing, mopping and drying until everything was squeaky-clean.
-She never relaxed until evening when one of her novellas came on TV.
+She had every chair in the house, even the couch, covered with plastic!
+When it was time to clean the bathroom, she poured a bucket filled with soapy water on the floor, walls, and tub, scrubbing, mopping, and drying until everything was squeaky clean.
+She never relaxed until the evening when one of her novellas came on TV.
 Daddy and Gloria were affectionate and called each other pet names.
 Because Daddy’s skin was brown, Gloria called him, “Negro.”
 While many knew my stepmother as “Pita,” Daddy called her his “Mamita.”

 Seeing their love in action made me smile.
-Although Gloria didn’t speak English, her hugs and warmth said more than the words from my own mother.
+Although Gloria didn’t speak English, her hugs and warmth said more than the words of my own mother.

 And she could cook.